 The following chart lists the main consumer taxes in Georgia, with additional links to more general, tax-related information.
 See FindLaw's Tax Law section for more articles and resources.

 |Gasoline Tax per Gallon||0.26¢ §48-9-3|

 |Liquor Tax||Beer $10 per barrel, in bottles or cans 4.5¢ /12 oz.; Wine 40¢ per liter + 27¢ excise tax on dessert wine; Spirits 50¢ per liter, $1.00per liter imported §§3-5-60; 3-6-50; 3-4-60, 3-5-80|

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Georgia Consumer Tax Laws: Related Resources

 Tax Law Questions in Georgia?
-Get a Free Attorney Match
+A Local Attorney Can Help

 Contact a qualified attorney.